-Have you tried to save at least 3 to 6 months’ worth of living expenses in an emergency savings account for years without success?
+Have you tried to save at least 3 to 6 months’ worth of living expenses in emergency savings account for years without success?
 If so, you’re not alone.
 Nearly 1 in 4 Americans said they would need to borrow money to cover an unexpected bill for $1,000, according to a survey by personal finance site Bankrate.
 Around 16% said they’d have to charge the bill to a credit card.

-Even people who had a sizable emergency savings at the beginning of 2020 have seen their savings dwindle due to the COVID-19 pandemic, according to another Bankrate survey.
+Even people who had sizable emergency savings at the beginning of 2020 have seen their savings dwindle due to the COVID-19 pandemic, according to another Bankrate survey.
 Only 16% of Americans told Bankrate they are very comfortable with their emergency savings.

 Don’t give up, though.
 It’s never too late to come up with a better saving strategy, and you can start by booting out of the habits that keep you from meeting your emergency savings goals.

-Click or swipe for six habits that keep you from building emergency savings.
+Below are six habits that keep you from building emergency savings.

 Click here to sign up for our free financial education email course.

 If your strategy for building emergency savings is “Whenever I have extra money, I’ll deposit it in my savings account,” it’s no wonder that your emergency savings have never exceeded a few hundred bucks.
 Plenty of people don’t have enough money to pay monthly bills right now, let alone extra funds they don’t know what to do with.